Gaurav927/gaurav927.github.io/ab-test/index.md

-# AB Test in detail
+# Deriving number of samples required

 This blog deals with detail mathematical derivation of some of the key concepts in AB Test.